CIS-group/MolNet/README.md

 The 'layer.py' and 'model.py' build the model structure.
 The 'loss.py' and 'callbacks.py' assign the loss and metrics that we wanted to use.
 The 'trainer.py' and 'run_script.py' are for training of the model.
-The 'rotational_invariance.py' evaluates the trained model with ligand rotations.